 - The bachelor of science in biology provides you with an excellent preparation for graduate or professional schools and is divided into a three-tier curriculum.
 The foundation includes a freshman biology seminar, cell and molecular biology, zoology, ecology, and botany.
 Six biology electives allow you to explore your areas of interest.
 The program is capped by a senior-directed research project, which you will develop, perform, and present.
 The major includes five cognate support courses in chemistry, mathematics, and/or statistics.

 - The bachelor of arts in biology has the same core and exploration options as the bachelor of science but has fewer chemistry courses and does not require a senior-directed research project.
 This option provides flexibility for students to take courses in other areas.

 - Students interested in a minor in biology have two options.
 The general minor includes the core courses (except for the freshman seminar) and two chemistry courses.
 The biomedical sciences minor is for students in other majors who are interested in a career in the health professions and includes courses more closely connected to human biology.

-- The medical technology degree, an option leading to certification by the National Accrediting Agency for Clinical Laboratory Sciences, is a three-year program at Dordt followed by a year of clinical education at an approved school of medical technology.
+- The medical technology degree, an option leading to certification by the National Accrediting Agency for Clinical Laboratory Sciences, is a program that involves three years at Dordt, followed by a year of clinical education at an approved school of medical technology.

 - A biology education major is available to both elementary and secondary education majors.
 Students preparing for the K-6 classroom will major in education, usually taking from four to 12 courses in biology and other sciences.
 To teach on the secondary level, you will double-major in biology and in secondary education.